 - Track Sky Q and Sky Multiscreen orders and reschedule engineer visits if needs be.

 - Find out what you need to know before moving home and contact Sky through the app.

 - Manage your Sky Go devices, reset your TV PIN, activate remote record and pair your viewing card.

-Through the app, you’re also able to change how and when your payment goes through, as well as being able to update your payment details quickly and easily without the hassle (or security risk) of getting in touch with anyone to do it.
+Through My Sky, you’re also able to change how and when your payment for Sky goes through, as well as being able to update your payment details quickly and easily without the hassle of getting in touch with anyone to do it.